Fallon Sherrock

-Fallon Suzanne Michelle Sherrock (born 2 July 1994) is an English professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) and British Darts Organisation (BDO) events.
-She won the 2022 Women's World Matchplay.
-She also reached the final of the 2015 BDO Women's World Darts Championship, where she was runner-up to Lisa Ashton.
-She has won 20 PDC Women's Series titles, the second-most behind Beau Greaves.
+Fallon Suzanne Michelle Sherrock (born 2 July 1994) is an English professional darts player who competes in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events and previously participated in British Darts Organisation (BDO) tournaments.
+She won the 2022 Women's World Matchplay, and reached the final of the 2015 BDO Women's World Darts Championship, where she was runner-up to Lisa Ashton.
+She has won 21 PDC Women's Series titles, the second-most behind Beau Greaves.

-As of November 2025, Sherrock is the only female player to win a match, and subsequently, two consecutive matches at a PDC World Darts Championship.
-She achieved this at the 2020 World Championships, first by beating Ted Evetts 3–2 in the first round, and then Mensur Suljović 3–1 in the second round, before eventually losing 2–4 to Chris Dobey in the third round.
-The event saw her earn the nickname "Queen of the Palace" from the name of the venue, the Alexandra Palace.
+As of September 2026, Sherrock is the only female player to win a match, and subsequently, two consecutive matches at a PDC World Darts Championship.
+She achieved this at the 2020 World Championships, first by beating Ted Evetts 3–2 in the first round, and then Mensur Suljović 3–1 in the second round, before losing 2–4 to Chris Dobey in the third round.
+Her feat earned her the nickname "Queen of the Palace" from the name of the venue, the Alexandra Palace.

-During the 2021 Grand Slam of Darts, Sherrock became the first woman to reach the last 16 of a mixed gender major darts tournament, after she beat Gabriel Clemens 5–3 in her final group stage match.
-She then went on to beat Mensur Suljović 10–5 in the last 16, to reach the quarter-finals and become the first woman in darts history to do so.
-She was beaten in the quarter-finals by Peter Wright 13–16.
-Sherrock won the inaugural Women's World Matchplay in 2022.
+At the 2021 Nordic Darts Masters, Sherrock became the first woman to reach the final of a PDC televised event, and at the 2021 Grand Slam of Darts, Sherrock became the first woman to reach the quarter-finals of a mixed gender major darts tournament.
+She defeated Mike De Decker and Gabriel Clemens in the group stage, before beating Suljović to reach the quarter-finals.